MadeinPh1la/arche-api/ARCHITECTURE.md

-# Stacklion Architecture Overview
+# Arche Architecture Overview

 **Clean Architecture • Deterministic Data Platform • World-Class Reliability**

-This document describes the **runtime, structural, and dependency architecture** of Stacklion.
+This document describes the **runtime, structural, and dependency architecture** of Arche.
 It complements `ENGINEERING_GUIDE.md` and is enforced by executable tests in:

 ```